Akhilzo2/WDIOCucumber/READMe.md

 	yarn install

-4. Then Execute the following command
+4. Then to run the local server execute the following command

 	yarn run local-webserver

-5. And to run all feature, execute thr below command
+5. And to run all feature, execute the below command

 	yarn run wdio